adtsiko/bankApi/README.md

 This is a personal project, many of these features in real life would need to be their own microservices.

+## Aim
-Aim: Create an API that will take user transactions from a kafka topic and then send them to bigtable instance.
+Create an API that simulates how a high street bank works

+## Tech Stack
-Tech Stack: Kafka, Scala, Docker, bigTable, postgres, (may need a cache), minio
+Kafka, Scala, Docker, bigTable, postgres, (may need a cache[Redis]), minio

+## Milestones
-Milestone 1: Is define all the requirement and features required to maximise :tick Milestone 2: Create the backbone with all tech stacks :tick Milestone 3: Add all features + tests
+Milestone 1: Is define all the requirement and features required to maximise :white_check_mark:
+Milestone 2: Create the backbone with all tech stacks  :white_check_mark:
+Milestone 3: Add all features + tests
 Milestone 4: Create an API that will send transactions to kafka to test the durability Milestone 5: Setup a cloud infrastructure either in GCP or AWS

 Milestone 1:
-    What do I want this application to do?
     Users:
         - Create user registration (basic information)
         - Authentication (Will do this after milestone 5)